 First thing’s first: do your research beforehand to find out if the hiking trail is canine-friendly because not all trails welcome dogs.
 Other things to keep in mind before hitting the trail with your pup:

 ● Does the trailhead require a leash?
-It’s important to find out if leashes are required or not for your destined trail.
-Even if the trailhead allows for off-leash, you’ll still want to bring a leash.
-If obedience isn’t a strong suit of your dog or he doesn’t have good manners with other dogs or people, then it’s best to keep him leashed.
+Find out if leashes are required or not for your destined trail.
+Even if the trailhead allows for off-leash, you’ll still want to bring a leach.
+If a recall isn’t one of your dog’s strongest skills, or they are still working on their manners with other dogs or people, then it’s best to keep them leashed.

 ● Yield to other cyclists and other hikers.
 Train your dog to heel and sit when others approach for both their safety and yours.
 Your dog should not be running up to everyone and should reliably come back to you when called.
 Remember that not all hikers are comfortable with dogs and we need to share the outdoor space.